 The City mails annual tax notices to property owners in late May, with the payment due June 30.
 If you have not received your notice by the second week of June, call 311, MyProperty.edmonton.ca.or download one from

 If a title transfer occurs in May or early June, the City will mail a tax notice to the new owner at the end of May or middle of June.
 If this notice has not arrived by June 21, call 311.

 If it’s been more than 10 business days and your cheque is still not cashed, you may wish to place a stop payment on this cheque through your bank.
 You will have to send the City a replacement cheque to cover the missing payment.

-Information about payments received after May 1 does not meet the “printing deadline date” and will not be reflected in the balance shown on your tax notice.
+Information about payments received after May 1 does not meet our internal “printing deadline date” and will not be reflected in the balance shown on your tax notice.
 We apologize for this inconvenience.

 Mortgage companies submit their tax payments by the June 30th deadline.
 It can take up to 15 business days for their payment to show up on your tax account.

-Contact your lender to confirm the payment is being made on your behalf or call 311 after the third week of July to confirm the payment has been applied to your account or sign into MyProperty.edmonton.ca to view your current property tax account balance and transaction history.
+Contact your lender to confirm the payment is being made on your behalf, call 311 after the third week of July to confirm the payment has been applied to your account or sign into MyProperty.edmonton.ca to view your current property tax account balance and transaction history.

 Taxes and Assessment

 If you have filed a formal complaint against your assessment, you still must pay the property taxes by the due date to avoid late-payment penalties.

 If a decision on your complaint results in a lower tax amount, the City will credit your account and send you a statement.